astrocycles/katabank/README.md

 1- Open an Api tester like : postman or Swagger

-2- test the bank APi
+2- Test the bank APi

 ### Get method
 ````